Policies & Procedures

 - Sanctions for possession and/or use of any prohibited item may include, but are not limited to, restitution for any and all damages to University property or the property of students or guests.
 Additional judicial and/or legal sanctions may apply.

 - Outside faucets and water hoses are not to be used by residents for car washing or any other use.

-Contact HRL (Herbert Hall 118 or 662-325-3555) to review room change possibilities or wait list options before moving to campus.
+Contact HRL (Dogwood Hall Housing Office or 662-325-3555) to review room change possibilities or wait list options before moving to campus.
 After moving in, you may check with your RD for changes within your building.
 Hall changes may be requested by completing a 'Room-Roommate Reassignment Request' form at the front desk of any residence hall.

 All moves must be coordinated through Residence Directors and/or the Department of Housing and Residence Life.
 A student who makes an unauthorized move must pay a $50 penalty and move back to the proper assignment.